Lake Mburo National Park: Wildlife

 The park hosts zebra, hippopotamus, impala, warthog, common eland, African buffalo and over 300 bird species.
-Predators may include the lion, leopard, hyenas, genets, African civet, jackals and serval, and since 2015 there is a population of Rothschild's giraffe.
+Predators may include the lion, leopard, hyena, genet, African civet, jackals and serval, and since 2015 there is a population of Rothschild's giraffes.

 The protected area was considered a 'lion conservation unit' by the IUCN in 2005, despite lions no longer occurring here.
 Lions were eliminated by the indigenous people in the 1980s, but there were reports in early 2015 of a single lion roaming the areas of Miriti, Kashara, Warukiri and Rwonyo.
 Because this was considered problematic by the local residents, a solution offered was to translocate the lion to the zoo.
 At the same time, park management floated the idea of reintroducing lions to the park.
 The lion roaming the area eventually attacked and injured three people, causing a large crowd of the enraged community to hound the animal with stones and sticks.
 The Uganda Wildlife Authority made the decision to kill the animal, as the community was angry and the situation had become dangerous.
 It is thought to have migrated from Kagera Game Reserve in Tanzania.